jonkwheeler/ScrollScene/README.md

 - You do not need to create a ScrollMagic controller.
 It is done for you.
 - This will Tree Shake if your webpack is set up correctly.
 Next.js, for example, does this for you.
 Thus you can just `ScrollObserver` and not `ScrollScene` if you wanted and your build should exclude `ScrollScene` and `scrollmagic` (as long as you did import them).
 - Does not work with `jQuery`.
 You need to provide a domNodeSelector.
 Whether a `document.querySelector('#element')` or React ref `myRef.current`.
-- I'll add a `setPin` in the future.
-Though you can do this now with `import { ScrollMagic } from 'scrollscene'` and do a `setPin` [this way](http://scrollmagic.io/docs/ScrollMagic.Scene.html#setPin).
-Just remember you also have to create a controller using this method and attach the scene to it.
+- You can add all the methods from ScrollMagic.Scene directly onto the `scrollScene`.
+See options here http://scrollmagic.io/docs/ScrollMagic.Scene.html.
+You can do a `setPin`, or `on` event handler.

 ## Usage